Exodromy beyond conicality: Background on atomic generation, locally constant objects, and monodromy

 \begin{notation}[(sheaves on topological spaces)] Let $ X $ be a topological space and let $ \Ecal $ be a presentable \category.
 We write $ \Open(X) $ the poset of open subsets of $ X $, ordered by inclusion.
 We regard $ \Open(X) $ as a site with the covering families given by open covers.
 We write

 \end{notation}

 \begin{notation}[(functoriality)] Let $\flowerstar \colon \X \to \Y$ be a geometric morphism.
 We write $\fupperstar$ for its left exact left adjoint.
-If $\flowerstar$ is an étale geometric morphism, we denote by $\flowersharp$ the left adjoint to $\fupperstar$.
+If $\flowerstar$ is an étale geometric morphism, we write $\flowersharp$ for the left adjoint to $\fupperstar$.
 Fix a presentable \category $ \Ecal $.
-Then the functoriality of the tensor product in $\PrL$ provides us with a colimit-preserving functor
+Then the functoriality of the tensor product in \smash{$\PrL$} provides us with a colimit-preserving functor

 When there is no risk of confusion, we simply write $\fupperstar$ instead of $\fupperstar \tensor \cE$.
 Similarly, we write $\flowerstar$ for its right adjoint, and we apply a similar convention for $\flowersharp$. \end{notation}